Comparison Overview

 Transport for London company has faced a higher number of disclosed cyber incidents historically compared to Save the Children International company.

-In the current year, Transport for London company has reported more cyber incidents than Save the Children International company.
+In the current year, Transport for London company and Save the Children International company have not reported any cyber incidents.

 Both Transport for London company and Save the Children International company have confirmed experiencing at least one ransomware attack.